Teaching preschoolers since 1956

 Color/Shape/Number: green/all shapes/ Numbers 1-10

-On Thursday, December 14th at 11am in the Sanctuary, families are invited to see a short Christmas
+On Tuesday, December 16th at 11am in the Sanctuary, families are invited to see a short Christmas

-performance, which will be followed by light refreshments in Fellowship Hall.
+Program presented by our students, followed by light refreshments in Fellowship Hall.

 Reminders:

 Students should bring a jacket, hat and mittens every day.
-(Mittens are much easier for students to put
+(Mittens are much easier for students to put on by themselves than gloves.)

 Please continue to have your student work on our jacket trick and zipping/unzipping their own jacket.

 Students should also be working on taking off their jacket so that it is right side out.
-If your student
+If your student has mastered those three skills, you can work on putting on mittens and gloves.
+We’ve seen great improvement with these skills and some students don’t need any help at all anymore!
+Great job! -

 We’re looking forward to a month full of wonder and excitement!